top of page

 Whatever awaits you, I wish you every blessing in the year ahead.
 For me, I shall continue to be grateful for my loved ones and cherish them even more.
 And of course, there will be books!

-So, thank you to those of you who read my blog and encouraged me in my writing over the past year, your comments and reviews make it all worthwhile.
+So, thank you to those of you who read my blog and have encouraged me in my writing over the past year, your comments and reviews make it all worthwhile.

 My lovely publishers, Bloodhound Books have presented me with an exciting early Christmas present by selling the rights to my novel, The Victim, to a German publisher!